-Electrical rights-of-way and industrial areas need to be free of large vegetation to provide access to crews performing emergency line service.
+Electrical rights-of-way need to be free of large vegetation to provide access to crews performing emergency line service.
 Lines free of overhanging vegetation are less likely to be taken down during storms because the limbs do not fall on the transmission and distribution lines.